matadon/sprockets-blackcoffee/README.md

 The gem resisters a new template that subclasses Tilt's default CoffeeScript template.
 Except it does one thing, it sets the `--bare` option to true.
 To use this template, name your files with the `.black_coffee` file extension.

+Because the color of the bikeshed is synergistically very important, you can also use the extension `.black-coffee`.